Events | Book | Guides | Magazine | Add’l Resources

 As a Teaching for Black Lives study group, you are invited to attend monthly classes and workshops hosted by the Zinn Education Project.

-All study group members are expected to attend at least three Teaching for Black Lives Campaign events, including the national welcoming and closing celebrations.
+All study group members are encouraged to attend at least three Teaching for Black Lives Campaign events, including the national welcoming and closing celebrations.
 Generally, there is one special event, workshop, class, or training per month.

 All of these events are online, at 4:00 pm PT/ 7:00 pm ET, and last for 60 to 90 minutes unless otherwise noted.